On the Alexander polynomial of lens space knot: Preliminaries

-Here we give the coefficient formula of the Alexander polynomials of admissible lens space knots.
-This formula has been proven in \cite{tan2}, and we will reprove it as a formula with a bit different form.
+Here we give the coefficient formula (Proposition~\ref{tangeprop}) of the Alexander polynomials of lens space knot.
+This result has been proven in \cite{tan2}, and we will reprove it as a formula with a bit different form.

-We put $e=\text{sgn}(k_2)$, $c=\frac{(k+1-p)(k-1)}{2}$, $m=\frac{kk_2-1}{p}$, and
+We put $kk_2\equiv e:=\pm1\bmod p$, $c=\frac{(k+1-p)(k-1)}{2}$, $m=\frac{kk_2-e}{p}$, and